Join the lab!

 Information for all applicants:

 Our laboratory has a set of professional expectations which are followed by everyone (including Dr. Wenzel).
 Feel free to give them a read prior to filling out this form.
 You may also be interested in reading our laboratory’s values.
-Kindly keep in mind that we are constantly updating our expectations based on discussions with laboratory members; evolving workplace environments; and the latest suggestions from Equity, Diversity and Inclusion (EDI) and teaching workshops.
+Kindly keep in mind that we are constantly updating our expectations based on discussions with laboratory members; evolving workplace environments; and the latest suggestions from training and teaching workshops.

 Exchange programs: Our lab also participates in various exchange programs, including the International Society of Neurochemistry’s CAEN programs and Mitacs internships.